YR72dpi/SecuredWhisker/README.md

 ## ChangeLog

-## [1.1.8] - 2025-10-02
+## [1.1.9] - 2025-10-03

 ### Added

-- Ability to transfer the private key from one browser to another using a QR code or manual entry
+/

 ### Changed

-/
+- Some UI elements
+- QR code reader square shapped
+- Some wording

 ### Fixed

-/
+- View messages at the bottom of the chatbox as on all other chat applications

 ---